arlyxiao/arlyxiao/README.md

 ### Hi there 👋.

-I'm a developer and working with these coding languages.
+I'm a developer and working with these.

 - Javascript: React/Redux, WebAssembly
 - Ruby